Leased Car Insurance Requirements: What Coverage You Need & Costs

 Insurance Company Average Monthly Premium Key Advantages

-USAA remains a top choice at $108 monthly for those who qualify — military members, veterans, and their families.
-The company also consistently earns top marks for customer satisfaction and claims handling.
+USAA remains a top choice for those who qualify — military members, veterans, and their families — often averaging as low as $75 per month.
+The company consistently earns top marks for customer satisfaction and claims handling.

 Pincher's Pro Tip

 Compare quotes with your current insurer first.
-If you have a good driving record with your current company, they may offer loyalty discounts.
-Many insurers provide multi-car discounts of 12–25% if you insure multiple vehicles on one policy — one of the easiest ways to reduce costs while meeting lease requirements.
+If you have a good driving record, your current company may offer loyalty discounts.
+Many insurers provide multi-policy discounts of 10–25% if you bundle auto and home or renters insurance on one policy — one of the easiest ways to reduce costs while meeting lease requirements.

 How to Meet Lessor Requirements Without Overpaying